-If you have the option of expanding the C drive, that’s often the quickest way to get back up and running, but is generally only feasible in virtualized environments.
+If you have the option of expanding the C drive, that’s often the quickest way to get back up and running, but is often only possible in virtualized environments.
 If you’re reading this, that’s probably not an option for you.
 This article was originally intended for physical servers that were built with small C drives, however it can also be useful when you need to free up some disk space quickly in order to get a server back up and running.

 - Run Disk Cleanup, if you are on a Windows 2008 Server then you won’t have immediate access to disk cleanup but it can be added back using these instructions: https://technet.microsoft.com/en-us/library/ff630161(v=ws.10).aspx